Persad-Bissessar administration

-Kamla Persad-Bissessar is the Prime Minister of Trinidad and Tobago and is the head of a United National Congress-led government.
+Kamla Persad-Bissessar is the Prime Minister of Trinidad and Tobago and is the head of a United National Congress/Coalition of Interests-led government.

 The UNC and its allies obtained a majority of the seats contested in the 2025 Trinidad and Tobago general election, defeating the People's National Movement and forming the government.
 Persad-Bissessar and Attorney General John Jeremie were sworn in on May 1, 2025, with the remainder of the Cabinet being sworn in on May 3.